How to Write a CV with No Experience in 2025

 Pro Tip

-If you lack relevant experience in any of the aforementioned fields, creating a project-based CV could be another solution.
+If you lack relevant experience, creating a project-based CV could be another solution.
 It is a less common type of CV that focuses on tangible skills and accomplishments gained through concrete projects.

-9. Add measurable achievements from projects or side jobs
+9. Add measurable achievements from projects and side jobs

 • Sales growth percentages